mlflow/mlflow-export-import/README_bulk.md

 import-experiments --help

 Options:
-  --input-dir TEXT                Input directory.  [required] --experiment-name-prefix TEXT   If specified, added as prefix to experiment name.
+  --input-dir TEXT           Input path - directory  [required] --use-src-user-id BOOLEAN  Set the destination user ID to the source user
-  --use-src-user-id BOOLEAN       Set the destination user ID to the source
+                             ID.
+Source user ID is ignored when importing into Databricks since setting it is not allowed.
-                                  user ID.
-Source user ID is ignored when importing into Databricks since setting it
+  --use-threads BOOLEAN      Process export/import in parallel using threads.
-                                  is not allowed.  [default: False] --use-threads BOOLEAN           Process the export/import in parallel using threads.  [default: False]
+                             [default: False]
 ```

 #### Examples